trinodb/trino/docs/src/main/sphinx/security/internal-communication.rst

        Is CN=*.example.com, OU=Unknown, O=Unknown, L=Unknown, ST=Unknown, C=Unknown correct?
          [no]:  yes

-       Enter key password for <presto>
-               (RETURN if same as keystore password):

    ..
 Note: Replace `example.com` with the appropriate domain.

 4. Distribute the Java Keystore File across the Trino cluster.